Lutando/docs-oxd/sources/oxdserver/index.md

 ## Library/Plugin (Python/PHP/Java)

-Library must support following commands:
+All libraries support the following commands for OpenID Connect.
+Not all libraries currently support the OAuth2 access management API's, but they will by the next release--check your specific library to confirm.

 ### Register site

-During registration operation oxd dynamically register client for web site and keeps it in configuration.
+During the registration operation oxd dynamically registers a client keeps it in its configuration.

-All parameters in register_site operation are optional except `authorization_redirect_uri`!
-All fallback values are taken from oxd-default-site-config.json
+All parameters in register_site operation are optional except `authorization_redirect_uri`.

-For latest and most up to date parameters of command please check latest successful [jenkins build](https://ox.gluu.org/jenkins/job/oxd)
+This is the URL that the OpenID Connect Provider (OP) will send the person to after successful authentication.

+All fallback values are taken from `oxd-default-site-config.json` If the `op_host` is missing from the register_site command, it must be present here.
+However, all other values will be obtained via OpenID Connect discovery and dynamic client registration.
+The purpose of the properties is to enable you to override these values.

+This method returns `ox-id`.
+The reason for this is that several applications may share an instance of oxd, and this identifier is used by oxd to distinguish difference in configuration between them.

 Request: